openmelody/mt-plugin-configassistant/README.md

 your plugin applies the corresponding template set then a "Theme Options" menu item will automatically appear in their "Design" menu.
 They can click that menu item to be taken directly to a page on which they can edit all of their theme's settings.
+The `static` root-level element will let you specify folders and files to be copied to the `mt-static/support/plugins/[plugin key]/` folder.

     id: MyPluginID
     name: My Plugin
+    version: 1.0
+    schema_version: 1
     template_sets:
         my_awesome_theme:
             options: